 The signs were everywhere that Saturday’s fight night was in full effect.
 Even the parking garage was packed to capacity, with cars creating parking spaces along the wall.
-From parking level P6 – take the elevators to level C for entry into the MGM National Harbor for the main event, Gary Russell, Jr defend his WBC Title Championship against opponent Joseph “Jo Jo” Diaz, Jr.
+From parking level P6 – take the elevators to level C for entry into the MGM National Harbor for the main event, Gary Russell, Jr defending his WBC Title Championship against opponent Joseph “Jo Jo” Diaz, Jr.

 At the time of my arrival, Cobia Breedy from Bridgetown, Barbados was in the ring against opponent Christopher Martin from Chula Vista, CA. I was rather impressed with Cobia’s performance in the ring considering that I missed his last fight at MGM.
-Not only that but during the media day workout his had to find his pace and momentum on the frog exercise equipment which made me think about his movement in the ring come fight night.
+Not only that, but during the media day workout his had to find his pace and momentum on the frog exercise equipment which made me think about his movement in the ring come fight night.
 Breedy’s shots landed him a victory.
 Some of the power packed punches landed on Martin even caused him to stumble a little.
 Cobia gave himself a C for his fight, however I disagree with that, He deserves a B- for his precision of punches landed during the 6 -round bout.
 Cobia’s coach says “time to step up.”

 It was during Cobia’s interview that I missed Gary Antuanne Russell’s Junior Weltweweights fight.
 When we last spoke, nine days before the fight, he stated that he trains for 12 – rounds.
 Although this was a 6- round bout match, Gary Antuanne ended the boxing match in round two, despite his opponent Wilmer Rodriguez from Santo Domingo, DR being overweight.